BiswajeetAtul/Assignments-MLAI/README.md

 # Assignments-MLAI
- The notebooks and python code for assigments that i have created for Masters
+ The notebooks and python code for project that i have created for Masters